-24 ...
-There are types of evidence which fall outside the classic definition of expert evidence and are relied upon by the Crown"

-8.12.10 While recognising that every issue raised in the Directions may not be relevant in every case the Court stressed the need to comply with the Directions.

-"25 ...One cannot allow the proper questions which are posed by the Practice Direction to be waived away simply because he is not an expert in the fullest sense.
-I accept that many of the questions may not be relevant in a case such as this but, in my judgment, some in this case were particularly apt."

-- 8.12.11 Where quality standards would be expected to apply to the work (e.g. where the Regulator had specified such standards) and those standards have not been maintained this would be a matter which should be made clear in the report/statement to ensure compliance with sections 19A.5(h) and 19A6.(d). - 8.12.12 The information should be provided in a concise form and might be dealt with in Q&A format.
+- 24 ...
+There are types of evidence which fall outside the classic definition of expert evidence and are relied upon by the Crown" - 8.13.10 While recognising that every issue raised in the Directions may not be relevant in every case the Court stressed the need to comply with the Directions. - "25 ...One cannot allow the proper questions which are posed by the Practice Direction to be waived away simply because he is not an expert in the fullest sense.
+I accept that many of the questions may not be relevant in a case such as this but, in my judgment, some in this case were particularly apt." - 8.13.11 Where quality standards would be expected to apply to the work (e.g. where the Regulator had specified such standards) and those standards have not been maintained this would be a matter which should be made clear in the report/statement to ensure compliance with sections 19A.5(h) and 19A6.(d). - 8.13.12 The information should be provided in a concise form and might be dealt with in Q&A format.
 This material could be incorporated in the report/statement or produced as a separate annex.
-It may be simplest to produce a standard text covering the generic method and providing any additional information required, due to case specific deviation from the generic method, in the body of the report/statement. - 8.12.13 This approach supports the CPS requirement for a Q&A style document illustrating the strengths and weaknesses of the scientific procedures offered.
-Direction 19A.5 effectively outlines questions that require answering. - 8.12.14 It is notable that, even before the revised sections of the Directions were published their importance was stressed by the Court of Appeal see paragraph 43-44 of the judgment in R v.
-H [2014] EWCA Crim 1555.
+It may be simplest to produce a standard text covering the generic method and providing any additional information required, due to case specific deviation from the generic method, in the body of the report/statement. - 8.13.13 This approach supports the CPS requirement for a Q&A style document illustrating the strengths and weaknesses of the scientific procedures offered.

+Direction 19A.5 effectively outlines questions that require answering. - 8.13.14 It is notable that, even before the revised sections of the Directions were published their importance was stressed by the Court of Appeal see paragraph 43-44 of the judgment in R v.
+H [2014] EWCA Crim 1555. - 8.13.15 See also section 7.17 about disclosure of material which could undermine credibility.

-8.13 Summary of Conclusions
+8.14 Summary of Conclusions

-8.13.1 This is a mandatory requirement by CrimPR 19.4(i) above.
+8.14.1 This is a mandatory requirement by CrimPR 19.4(i) above.

-8.14 Statement of Compliance with Duty to Court
+8.15 Statement of Compliance with Duty to Court